ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

 ./gcluster destroy ppro-e4s-25-11-cluster
 ```

-At this point, you will be prompted to review or accept the proposed changes.
-You may review them if you wish, then press `a` to accept once satisfied; the
+Review the proposed changes, then press `a` to accept and proceed with the
-deletion will then proceed.
+deletion.